Compute

 After the free trial period expires, the HSS basic edition quotas will be automatically released, and HSS will not protect your servers.

-If you want to retain or upgrade HSS security capabilities, you are advised to purchase HSS.
-For details, see Editions and Features.
+If you want to retain or upgrade HSS security capabilities, you are advised to enable the advanced HSS edition.
+For details, see What Should I Do When the Free Trial of HSS Basic Edition Expires?

 This option is selected by default.